friends-of-tutorials/system-hardening/README.md

 # System Hardening

 A guide to hardening systems.
+You can read the german version [here](README.de.md).

 ## A. Further Tutorials